What You Need to Know About Sailing in Vanuatu

 Important Rules While Cruising in Vanuatu

-Even with your permit in hand, all quarantine and biosecurity rules remain in effect.
+Even with your permit in hand, all biosecurity rules remain in effect.
 Fresh produce, animals and foreign waste cannot be landed without permission, and any goods you plan to give away or donate must be declared to customs.

 The Best Marinas and Anchorages for Yachts in Vanuatu